Hamilton and McKimm called into NI squad

 Teenage defender McKimm has represented Northern Ireland at Under-17 and Under-19 level and has helped Cliftonville to an unbeaten start to the season.

-Northern Ireland cannot qualify for a play-off for the World Cup in Australia and New Zealand next summer.
+Northern Ireland have failed to qualify for the World Cup in Australia and New Zealand next summer.

 Kenny Shiels' side face Luxembourg on 2 September before their final qualifier in Latvia four days later.